commoncode/docker-example/README.rst

 Docker Example
 ==============

-A simple example Django project to illustrate using Docker
+An example Django project to illustrate using Docker

 Instructions
 ------------